SABrereton/GCN_Port--Deathchase_3D--Type_A/README.md

 GCN Port: Deathchase 3D - Type A is developed by Stuart Antony Brereton and the Great Collective Nobody.

-GCN Port: Deathchase 3D - Type A is a fork from version 0.9 of "Deathchase" by Paul Robson.
+GCN Port: Deathchase 3D - Type A is a fork from version 0.9 of "Deathchase 3D" by Paul Robson.

 "Deathchase 3D" is a remake by Paul Robson of the videogame "Deathchase".